gravitational/teleport/docs/2.0/admin-guide.md

 ```

 Now you can start a new Teleport node by setting its invitation token via `--token`
-flag to "xxxxxx".
+flag to `xxxxxx`.
 This node will join the cluster as a regular node but also
 as a proxy server:

 ```bash